Ethan Hunt: Mission: Impossible – Rogue Nation (2015)

 In the fifth film, Hunt is assigned a mission that culminates in him hanging outside of an A400M military aircraft 5,000 feet above the ground in Belarus to recover a package that contains VX nerve gas.
-Although this mission succeeds, when he learns that the thieves responsible for stealing the gas lacked the connections to do so, Hunt begins to uncover evidence of the existence of the Syndicate, a consortium of covert operatives who wreak terrorist attacks worldwide.
-After Hunt is forced to go off-the-grid when he is nearly killed by a Syndicate operative and the IMF is disbanded and absorbed into the CIA due to its controversial and destructive methods, he spends six months trying to track the Syndicate.
-Eventually, he and his former team (Benji Dunn, William Brandt, Ilsa Faust and Luther Stickell) learn that the Syndicate was actually originally a British project to perform missions without oversight, but British agent Solomon Lane (Sean Harris) took the plans and went rogue, now seeking to steal files that would grant him access to various established bank accounts to finance future Syndicate operations.
+Although this mission succeeds, when he learns that the thieves responsible for stealing the gas lacked the connections to do so, Hunt begins to uncover evidence of the existence of the Syndicate, a consortium of covert operatives from various intelligence agencies who wreak terrorist attacks worldwide.
+After Hunt is nearly killed by the Syndicate, barely escaping the Syndicate with the help of MI-6 agent Ilsa Faust (Rebecca Ferguson), the IMF is disbanded and absorbed into the CIA due to its controversial and destructive methods.
+As a result, he spends six months trying to track the Syndicate, eventually heading to an opera house where the Chancellor of Austria is killed by a car bomb.
+Hunt and Benji become tracked by the CIA in their attempts to take down the Syndicate, and eventually, he and his entire team (Benji Dunn, William Brandt, and Luther Stickell) along with Faust, learn from the prime minister of the United Kingdom (Tom Hollander) that the Syndicate was actually originally a British project of MI-6 director Atlee (Simon McBurney) to perform missions without oversight, but disillusioned British agent Solomon Lane (Sean Harris) took the plans and went rogue, now seeking to steal files that would grant him access to various established bank accounts to finance future Syndicate operations.
 Refusing to allow the Syndicate to continue, Hunt and his team are able to capture Lane, with CIA Director Alan Hunley (Alec Baldwin) subsequently forced to claim that the disbanding of IMF was a cover to allow them to track the Syndicate.
+Hunley subsequently also becomes the new IMF Secretary.